Top 5 – Best Sulfate-Free Shampoo for Blondes 2018

-4. Joico Color Endure Violet- Sulfate Free
+4. Joico Color Endure Violet

-The toner in this shampoo actually brightens the hair color.
-This shampoo and conditioner leave the hair feeling clean and balanced.
+The toner in this shampoo actually intensifies the hair color, leaving your hair feeling clean and balanced.
 It does not cause breakage and does not leave the hair feeling frizzy.

 5. Redken Blonde

 This sulfate free shampoo is pH balanced for both natural and color-treated blonde hair.

-Some detractors complain that it leaves the hair feeling heavy and dry, but they also mention their suspicion of the consistency of the product that they used.
+Others complain that it leaves the hair feeling heavy and dry, but they also mention their suspicion of the consistency of the product that they used.
 This sounds a lot like they were given a product that is fake, expired or watered down.